trustification/EvalGuard/tools/README.md

 ### Generate TypeScript Models

-Generate TypeScript interfaces from JSON schemas using the `json-schema-to-typescript` library:
+Generate TypeScript interfaces from schemas (YAML or JSON) using the `json-schema-to-typescript` library:

 ```bash
 make model